bahaouni/Exercise/README.md

-Project Overview
-This Flask application implements a social network where users are automatically grouped based on their attributes.
-Users specify a set of attributes when joining the app, and the system groups them with others who share a subset of those attributes, according to a configurable matching threshold.

-If no existing group satisfies the matching criteria, a new group is created.
-The application supports:

-Automatic user grouping.
-JWT-based authentication for secure endpoints.
-Viewing group members.
-Key Components
-1. Flask Application Structure
-The project structure includes:

-Models (models.py): Defines the database models for User and Group.
-Schemas (schemas.py): Provides serialization/deserialization of data for API endpoints using Marshmallow.
-Database (database.py): Sets up the SQLAlchemy integration for PostgreSQL.
-Configuration (config.py): Centralized configuration settings for the app.
-Application Logic (app.py): Contains routes for user signup, authentication, and group retrieval.
-2. Key Functionalities
-User Signup
-Endpoint: /signup
-Method: POST
-Description:
-Adds a new user to the database.
-Automatically assigns the user to an existing group or creates a new group if no suitable match is found.
-User Signin
-Endpoint: /signin
-Method: POST
-Description:
-Authenticates the user by generating a JWT token.
-Retrieve Group Members
-Endpoint: /groups/<int:user_id>
-Method: GET
-Description:
-Retrieves the group and its members for a given user ID.
-Requires JWT authentication.
-How the Grouping Works
-Grouping Logic
-The assign_group function ensures that users are grouped effectively:

-Checks all existing groups using the group_map (an in-memory dictionary for performance).
-Calculates the intersection of attributes between the user and each group.
-Selects the group with the most matching attributes (at least minimum_matching_threshold attributes).
-If no group satisfies the threshold, a new group is created, and the user is assigned to it.
-Code Breakdown
-Models
+Problem Statement
+You are tasked with building a social network app where users must provide a fixed set of attributes when joining the app.
+The app will automatically group users based on these attributes, but the grouping should not require an exact match of all attributes.
+Rather, users should be grouped based on a subset of matching attributes.

+User Attributes Example:
+User 1: {Software, Engineer, Brussels, Belgium, Senior}
+User 2: {Software, Engineer, Gamer, Senior}
+Both users have some common attributes, such as "Software", "Engineer", and "Senior", and thus, they should be grouped together, even though their other attributes (like "Brussels" and "Gamer") differ.

+Solution Overview
+This application implements a grouping system where:

+Users are assigned a unique ID when they join the app.
+Users specify a set of attributes upon registration.
+The system automatically groups users with matching attributes, where at least a subset of the attributes must match.
+If no matching group exists, a new group is created for the user.
+Users can view all other users in their group via an API.
+Key Features
+Signup: Users provide a set of attributes upon registration.
+Signin: Users can sign in and get a token for subsequent requests.
+Get Group: Users can see all the users in their assigned group.
+Grouping Logic: Users are grouped based on matching attributes (with a configurable threshold).
+Database Integration: PostgreSQL for persistent storage of users and groups.
+Solution Design
+Group Assignment Algorithm
+Grouping Users:

+When a new user joins, the system looks for existing groups that share a subset of attributes.
+The assign_group function checks if a group exists that shares at least a specified minimum number of attributes (e.g., 3 attributes).
+If no group matches, a new group is created.
+Data Structure Used:

+In-memory group_map: This dictionary stores group data to speed up the search for matching groups.
+The keys are group_id values.
+The values are sets of user attributes.
+This allows efficient lookups and comparisons of user attributes against existing groups.
+Database Integration:

+SQLAlchemy is used to manage users and groups in a PostgreSQL database.
+JSONB data type is used for storing user and group attributes in the database, allowing flexible and efficient querying.
+Grouping Logic:

+Each user’s attributes are converted into a set to perform efficient set intersection operations.
+The system then checks for overlapping attributes between the user's set and the sets of attributes already present in groups.
+If the overlap exceeds a certain threshold (e.g., 3 attributes), the user is grouped with the matching group.
+Implementation
+Database Models (SQLAlchemy)
 python
 Copy code
-from database import db
-from sqlalchemy.dialects.postgresql import JSON, JSONB
+from sqlalchemy.dialects.postgresql import JSONB from database import db

 class User(db.Model):
     id = db.Column(db.Integer, primary_key=True)
-    attributes = db.Column(db.JSON, nullable=False)  # Stores user attributes as JSON
+    attributes = db.Column(db.JSON, nullable=False)
-    group_id = db.Column(db.Integer, db.ForeignKey('group.id'))  # Links user to a group
+    group_id = db.Column(db.Integer, db.ForeignKey('group.id'))  # Foreign key to Group

 class Group(db.Model):
     id = db.Column(db.Integer, primary_key=True)
     attributes = db.Column(JSONB, nullable=False)  # Stores group attributes as JSONB
-Schemas
+Group Assignment Logic
 python
 Copy code
-from flask_marshmallow import Marshmallow

-ma = Marshmallow()

-class UserSchema(ma.Schema):
-    class Meta:
-        fields = ('id', 'attributes', 'group_id')  # Fields exposed in the API

-class GroupSchema(ma.Schema):
-    class Meta:
-        fields = ('id', 'attributes', 'users')  # Fields exposed in the API Database Setup python
-Copy code
-from flask_sqlalchemy import SQLAlchemy

-db = SQLAlchemy()
-Application Configuration
-python
-Copy code
-import os

-class Config:
-    SECRET_KEY = os.environ.get("SECRET_KEY", "mysecret")
-    SQLALCHEMY_DATABASE_URI = os.environ.get(
-        "DATABASE_URL", "postgresql://postgres:postgres@localhost/assignment"
-    )
-    SQLALCHEMY_TRACK_MODIFICATIONS = False
-    JWT_SECRET_KEY = os.environ.get("JWT_SECRET_KEY", "jwtsecret")
-Grouping Logic
-python
-Copy code
-from models import User, Group from database import db

-group_map = {}  # In-memory data structure: {group_id: set(attributes)}

-def initialize_group_map():
-    """
-    Populate the in-memory group_map from the database.
-    """
-    global group_map
-    group_map = {group.id: set(group.attributes) for group in Group.query.all()}

 def assign_group(user_id, attributes, minimum_matching_threshold=3):
-    """
-    Assign a user to a group based on attribute matching.
-Create a new group if no match.
-    """
     global group_map
     user_attributes_set = set(attributes)

     best_group = None
     max_matching_attributes = 0

+    # Iterate over all groups in the group_map
     for group_id, group_attributes_set in group_map.items():
         matching_attributes = user_attributes_set & group_attributes_set
         match_count = len(matching_attributes)